princeasaregh/TB-Profiler-Workshop/README.md

 ### First create a Sample Sheet from the downloaded FASTQ Files

-#### Bash Method
+#### Bash Method.
+Use Option 1 if all your reads are paired else use option 2.

-Create the "samplesheet.csv" file, add the header and add sample information to the samplesheet.txt file:
+Create the "samplesheet.csv" file, add the header and add sample information to the samplesheet.csv file:

+Option 1
 ```bash
 echo "id,read1,read2" > samplesheet.csv && \
 for i in fastq/*_1.fastq.gz; do